timothy-huang/my_blog/content/posts/on-earth-we-are-briefly-noticed.md

 That to be human, is to want to be seen.

-gAnd perhaps knowing that, we'll extend a bit more kindness to others in our lives.
+And perhaps knowing that, we'll extend a bit more kindness to others in our lives.